clojure-emacs/clj-suitable/README.md

 ### VS Code Calva

-Suitable is always-on, just as with CIDER.
+Everything in the section above applies when using Calva.

-**Re: Enhanced/dynamic completions**: The `calva.enableJSCompletions` setting controls this, and it is enabled by default.
-(For the same reasons as with CIDER, it is currently disabled when using `shadow-cljs`.)
+The `calva.enableJSCompletions` setting controls dynamic completion, and it is enabled by default.

 ### Custom nREPL server